This post contains affiliate links

 The secret?
 The marinade.

 A good marinade not only flavours the chicken but also helps tenderize it.
 The combination of fish sauce, brown sugar, lime juice, and garlic infuses every bite with depth and complexity.
-If you have the time, marinate the meat over-night
+If you have the time, marinate the meat overnight.
+Start with good quality local chicken too!
+As an option, we’ve added in some coconut milk to the marinade.
+This extends the marinade and adds to the overall browning of the chicken.

 Why This Chicken Satay Recipe Works